 Making these components open source is a big win for partners because community involvement means support for more Linux distros, more quickly, plus faster maintenance and improvements for supported distros.

 How does the licensing work?

 Like our other agent offerings, the Linux agent is offered with unlimited licenses - back up as many Linux agents to your Datto device as you wish.
-Note: ALTO 2 devices are still limited to 2 or 4 licenses depending on model, regardless of whether the agents are Windows/Linux.
+Note: ALTO 2 devices are still limited to 2 or 4 licenses depending on the model, regardless of whether the agents are Windows/Linux.
 First generation ALTO devices do not support Linux agents.

 Can I encrypt Linux agents?

 Can I protect a mix of Linux agents and Windows agents on the same Datto appliance?

 What Datto appliances work with the Linux agent?

 The Linux agent works with all SIRIS ALTO, and SIRIS Imaged devices.